elensar/samba_file_server/README.md

 # Samba file server

-Knowledge base and configuration for using a Samba server on Raspberry Pi 4.
+Knowledge base for installing and configuration of a Samba server on Raspberry Pi 4.

 ## Installation